CBIIT/p2p-datasci/beginner-resources.md

 Here is a list of resources designed to help you learn data science fundamentals--programming languages, common tooling, and general concepts.
 You can find material to study from and groups to study with.

-**The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link).
-Please help your peers learn by sending your suggestions for useful learning resources!
+**The list will be updated on an ongoing basis with suggestions for useful learning [resources](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link) from the community.
+Please help your peers learn by sharing your recommendations!

 ### Scripting and Programming Languages